mend0z0/HotPlate/README.md

 ``
-Mainly working on Firmware, but modifying file structures and updating readme files are on-going...
+Mainly working on Firmware, but modifying file structures and updating readme files are also on-going...
 ``